 - Supplemental term life and AD&D insurance of one, two, three or four times employee’s annual base salary

 - Dependent term life and AD&D insurance of $25,000, $50,000, $75,000 or $100,000 for spouse or domestic partner

 Dependent Term Life Premiums(PDF)

-- Dependent child term life insurance of $4,000 for eligible dependents birth to age 25.
+- Dependent child term life and AD&D insurance of $4,000 for eligible dependents birth to age 25.

 - Group Variable Universal life insurance of one through seven times employee’s annual base salary.